Common sandpiper

 The common sandpiper (Actitis hypoleucos) is a small Palearctic wader.
 This bird and its American sister species, the spotted sandpiper (A. macularia), make up the genus Actitis.
 They are parapatric and replace each other geographically; stray birds of either species may settle down with breeders of the other and hybridize.
-Hybridization has also been reported between the common sandpiper and the green sandpiper, a basal species of the closely related shank genus Tringa.
+Hybridization has also been reported between the common sandpiper and the green sandpiper, a basal species of the closely related genus Tringa.

 Taxonomy

 The common sandpiper was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Tringa hypoleucos.
 The species is now placed together with the spotted sandpiper in the genus Actitis that was introduced in 1811 by the German zoologist Johann Karl Wilhelm Illiger.
 The genus name Actitis is from Ancient Greek aktites meaning "coast-dweller" from akte meaning "coast".
 The specific epithet hypoleucos combines the Ancient Greek hupo meaning "beneath" with leukos meaning "white".
-The species is monotypic: no subspecies are recognised.
+The species is monotypic and no subspecies are recognised.